p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 The system is almost completely unconfigured on the first boot, we'll go over some of the things you'll want to do first.

-First off you'll have to find out what local IP the Pi was assigned, you can find out by checking with your router's settings, and I won't cover this here, as it varies a lot from router to router.
+First off you'll have to find out what local IP address the Pi was assigned, you can find out by checking with your router's settings, and I won't cover this here, as it varies a lot from router to router.
-While you're there, it's best if you set the IP as a static one, that way it's always the same.
+While you're there, it's best if you assign an IP address to it manually instead of having [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) lease one to it for a limited time.
+Trust me, you'll thank me later.

-Once you've found out, let's connect to it over SSH!
-If you don't have a client there is an excellent app for [Chrome](//www.google.com/chrome/browser/) that will do nicely, you can find it on the [webstore](//chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo), and we'll use this in this series.
+Once you've gotten the local IP address, let's connect to it over SSH!
+If you don't have a client there is an excellent app for [Chrome](//www.google.com/chrome/browser/) called *Secure Shell* that'll do nicely, you can find it on the [webstore](//chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo), and we'll be using it in this series.

-Start *Secure Shell* and fill in the following:
+Start *Secure Shell* and fill in the following fields:

-- `username` (`root`)
+- username (`root`)
-- `hostname` (the IP address assigned to the Pi)
+- hostname (the IP address assigned to the Pi)
-- `port` (`22` is default for SSH)
+- port (`22` is default for SSH)

 And then you just hit Connect (or <kbd>Enter</kbd>).
 You'll be prompted for a password, the default is `raspbian`.